jeffmcmahan/TYPEOF/README.md

 ```
 <hr/>
 ## N.b.: Here's what it isn't.
 TYPEOF is not intended to guarantee the correctness of a program.
 That is not how javascript works, and not how I wish to work.
 TYPEOF sharply limits the variety and incidence of runtime mischief.
 It also improves enormously the quality of feedback provided by the console when something bad happens.
-That is, it delivers the benefits of correctness, but not correctness itself. *Just so.*
+In other words, it delivers the benefits of correctness without correctness as such.
 <hr/>

 ## Examples